Ohio Foreign Qualification

 4. File Foreign For-Profit Corporation Application for License Online

-Log into your Ohio Business Central account to file your Foreign For-Profit Corporation Application for License (Form 530A) online.
+Log in to your Ohio Business Central account to file your Foreign For-Profit Corporation Application for License (Form 530A) online.

 What else do I need to know?